-The Title IX Coordinator(s), Investigator(s), Decision-Maker(s), and Facilitator(s) of Informal Resolution Processes will make all reasonable efforts to ensure that the formal complaint grievance process is facilitated in an impartial manner.
+The Title IX Coordinator(s), Investigator(s), Decision-Maker(s), and Facilitator(s) of Alternate/Informal Resolution Processes will make all reasonable efforts to ensure that the formal complaint grievance process is facilitated in an impartial manner.

-The Title IX Coordinator(s), Investigator(s), Decision-Maker(s), and Facilitator(s) of informal resolution processes may not have a conflict of interest for or against Complainants or Respondents generally or an individual Complainant or Respondent.
+The Title IX Coordinator(s), Investigator(s), Decision-Maker(s), and Facilitator(s) of Alternate/Informal Resolution Processes may not have a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent.